annaannaA33/Discord-bot-with-a-REST-API/README.md

 Discord Channel ID:
 To get the channel ID, enable "Developer Mode" in User Settings > Advanced > Developer Mode.
 Then right-click on the desired channel and select "Copy ID".

-3. Generate an invite link for your bot and invite it to your server:
+### 3. Generate an invite link for your bot and invite it to your server:
    Select your bot from the list of applications at [Discord Developer Portal](https://discord.com/developers/applications).
    Go to the OAuth2 section, then to the URL Generator.
    Under Scopes, select bot.
    Under Bot Permissions, select the permissions your bot will need (e.g., Send Messages).
    Copy the generated URL and paste it in your browser to invite the bot to your server.
-4. Run Migrations
+### 4. Run Migrations
    To create the required tables in the database, run: tsx src/migrations/runMigrations.ts

-5. To populate the database with initial data, run: tsx populateDatabase.ts
+### 5. To populate the database with initial data, run:
+   tsx populateDatabase.ts
+   tx-node populateDatabase.ts

-6. Run the following command to check the records in the database:
+### 6. Run the following command to check the records in the database:

 sqlite3 ./database.sqlite
 SELECT \* FROM messages;

-7. Test the application:
+### 7. Test the application:

 Once everything is set up, the bot will be ready to send congratulatory messages.
 Use a tool like Postman to send a POST request to:
 POST http://localhost:3000/messages